Course Outline

 - Which of the following tests are suitable for quantifying the size of fetomaternal hemorrhage (FMH)?

-- True or False: Facilities that use a special calculation for RhIG dosage add one vial, regardless if they round up or round down.
+- True or False: Facilities that use a special calculation for RhIG dosage add one vial, regardless of whether they round up or round down.

 - Summary and Conclusions